THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We might get invited over to another boat for sundowners and want to bring a pre-made cocktail.
 Having a spill-proof, insulated tumbler for the dinghy ride over is perfect.
 Here’s a 10-oz travel cup for sipping or a 16-oz tumbler with a straw.

-A great pair of cut resistant gloves will keep your favorite fisherman’s hand safe while processing their catch.
+A pair of cut resistant gloves will keep your favorite fisher’s hand safe while processing their catch.

 Cutting up your catch makes EVERYTHING smell.
 I used to just scrub really hard and use a lot of soap and water until someone gave me a special fish-scent-removal soap to get rid of the smell.
 Now clean up takes so much less time!

 For an avid reader, a subscription to Kindle Unlimited means access to over a million titles – including many cruising memoirs.

 For an American, Global Entry is a gift that says ‘come home more often’.
 Next time your cruiser is in the airport they can apply for Global Entry, easing their flights back home.